Cyber LOPA: An Integrated Approach for the Design of Dependable and Secure Cyber Physical Systems: Safety and Security Risk Assessment

-The calculation of the required BPCS and SIS probabilities could be typically carried out with the aid of attack trees \cite{Moore2001}.
+For the presented architecture, the BPCS and SIS are the critical components in direct contact with the process.
+The calculation of the required BPCS and SIS security failure probabilities could be typically carried out with the aid of attack trees \cite{Moore2001}.
 The attack tree enumerates all possible routes to compromise the system, and each edge is assigned a probability representing the likelihood of the associated event.
 Using basic probability laws, the overall probability of a system compromise could be calculated.
 Section \ref{sec:case-study} presents an example of such calculation.
+We re-emphasize the fact that the scope of cyber security risk assessment and attack trees in this case will be limited to attacks targeting the physical process to cause a process hazard.
+Although information security attacks with objectives such as stealing information is possible, most of this information is already available at the corporate network level, and an attacker who penetrates down to the control network level to compromise an BPCS or SIS will conceivably have the goal of physical process attack.